Dukes County Registry of Deeds

 • This is a change from prior homestead protection law.
 Under the former statute, filing a new declaration of homestead voided any earlier homestead.
 This opened up a claim period for previous creditors, leaving homeowners unprotected for a period of time.
 With the new law, a second homestead declaration would relate back to the first declaration, ensuring that the homeowners maintain their homestead protection.

 • When your spouse turns 62 and qualifies for an elderly homestead protection, you may also consider filing another elderly homestead on their behalf.
-If you and your spouse both qualify as elderly, you may aggregate each personal five hundred thousand dollar ($500,000) protection to one million dollars ($1,000,000).
+If you and your spouse both qualify as elderly, you may aggregate each personal one million dollars ($1,000,000) protection to two million dollars ($2,000,000).

 • In all cases, you may want to consult an attorney to take any personal matters into consideration.